-pwrcrzy52 Posted July 8, 2010 Member ID: 103 Group: *** Clan Members Followers: 43 Topic Count: 698 Topics Per Day: 0.13 Content Count: 3298 Content Per Day: 0.62 Reputation: 1604 Achievement Points: 25682 Solved Content: 0 Days Won: 2 Joined: 09/02/09 Status: Offline Last Seen: Friday at 11:50 PM Birthday: 07/10/1952 Device: Windows Share Posted July 8, 2010 In case you needed further proof that the human race is doomed by stupidity, here are some actual label instructions found on consumer goods: On a Sears hairdryer: Do not use while sleeping.
+pwrcrzy52 Posted July 8, 2010 Member ID: 103 Group: ***- Inactive Clan Members Followers: 44 Topic Count: 698 Topics Per Day: 0.12 Content Count: 3300 Content Per Day: 0.57 Reputation: 1604 Achievement Points: 25694 Solved Content: 0 Days Won: 2 Joined: 09/02/09 Status: Offline Last Seen: December 31, 2024 Birthday: 07/10/1952 Device: Windows Posted July 8, 2010 In case you needed further proof that the human race is doomed by stupidity, here are some actual label instructions found on consumer goods: On a Sears hairdryer: Do not use while sleeping.
 On a bag of Fritos: You could be a winner!
 No purchase necessary.
 Details inside.
 (The shoplifter special.)
 On a bar of Dial soap: Directions: Use like regular soap.
 On a Swann frozen dinners: Serving suggestion: Defrost.
 (But it's just a suggestion.)
 On Tesco's tiramisu dessert (printed on the bottom of box): Do not turn upside-down.
 On Marks & Spencer bread pudding: Product will be hot after heating.
 On packaging for a Rowenta iron: Do not iron clothes on body.
 On Boot's children's cough medicine: "Do not drive a car or operate machinery after taking this medication."
 On Nytol sleep aid: Warning: May cause drowsiness.
 On most brands of Christmas lights: "For indoor or outdoor use only."
 (As opposed to what?)
 On a Japanese food processor: Not to be used for the other use.
 (I gotta admit, I'm curious.)
 On Sainsbury's peanuts: "Warning: contains nuts."
 On an American Airlines packet of peanuts: "Instructions: Open packet, eat nuts."
 On a child's Superman costume: "Wearing of this garment does not enable you to fly."
 (I don't blame the company, I blame the parents for this one.)
 On a Swedish chain saw: "Do not attempt to stop chain with your hands or genitals."
-Link to comment Share on other sites More sharing options...
 Awards

 Recommended Posts